 Twenty-seven alumni have continuing series this year, either as creators or showrunners or both.

 The Program starts Saturday, January 9, 2016 and runs six consecutive Saturdays, ending February 13, 2016.

 Who is Eligible to Apply?

 - Current-active WGAW or WGAE members in good standing with writer-producer credit or above on a current, dramatic (comedy or drama) television series and/or an active studio or network pilot or pilot script commitment.
 Writing teams are considered a single entity and are welcome to apply.

 The Application Process

-Once the Recommendation Form has been received, the candidate will be sent the URL for the online Application and will have four weeks to complete and submit to the Guild.
-Once Applications are reviewed, select candidates are invited for personal interviews.
+Once the Recommendation Form has been received, or in the case of a re-submission, the recommender has signed off for the current year, the candidate will be sent the URL for the online application and will have four weeks to complete and submit to the Guild.
+Once applications are reviewed, select candidates are invited for personal interviews.
 Approximately twenty-five writers/writing teams will be invited to join the Program.

 If you have any questions concerning the submission process or the Program, please contact Program Director Carole Kirschner at (323) 782-4867 or e-mail the Showrunner Training Program.